juanpas97/CryptoBench/Readme.md

  * The results of the folder /CryptoBench/ cannot be read by the Android file reader, in a PC there shouldn´t be any problem.

 ### Known Bugs
  * First time that app is started, it will crash.
-This is because it tries to created files before the app asked for read/write permission.
+This is because it tries to create files before the app asked for read/write permission.
 If you granted the permission, the next time you open the app this will be fixed.

  * If you want to use an algorithm from a provider that doesn´t support it, the app will crash.
 (For example, AESOFB from mbedTLS).